shoedog94/git-repo/README.md

 #demo

-This is for learning purposes.
+This is for learning special purposes only!(;